iurrrui/iurrrui.github.io/about-me.md

 title: About Me
 ---

-Hi, I'm a digital designer based in Norway and The Netherlands.
+Hi, I'm a multimedia designer based in Norway and The Netherlands.
 I have a strong affinity for research-based projects that involve churning topics into intelligible content, which can take many forms.
 Writing, designing, and coding are often a part of that process.
 Writing is an activity through which I think, and designing is how ideas take shape.
 I see coding not only as a means for creative output but as a form of practical engagement through which theoretical understanding can emerge.

 Presently, I work as a content developer at [XR ERA](https://xrera.eu/) — an initiative that brings people from education, research, and industry together to share XR knowledge and foster community development.